ContextMapper/contextmapper.github.io/_docs/generators/plant-uml.md

 <a href="/img/QuoteRequestFlow_BC_InsuranceQuotes_QuoteRequestFlow_StateDiagram_with-end-States.png">![PlantUML State Diagram](/img/QuoteRequestFlow_BC_InsuranceQuotes_QuoteRequestFlow_StateDiagram_with-end-States.png)</a>

 ## UML Use Case Diagrams
 CML also allows you to write Use Cases and User Stories.
 You can find the documentation about how to write such user requirements [here](/docs/user-requirements/).
 In case your CML model contains such user requirements, the PlantUML generator will also automatically generate a use case diagram for you.
-Here an example:
+Here is an example:

 <a href="/img/plantuml-generation-use-case-diagram-example.png">![PlantUML Use Case Diagram](/img/plantuml-generation-use-case-diagram-example.png)</a>